Failed, Silenced, Erased - How Telford’s Institutions Betrayed My Children

 June 2023 – It became too much.

-My daughter disclosed her intent to end her life.
+My daughter disclosed her intent to end her life to senior staff.

 Their solution?
 She was told to move schools.